boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 |               |  | | | | | | | | | '-------------->| PE-D |
 +---------------+  '-' '-' '-' '-' '--------------->>|      |
                                                      +------+
- x----->   Tunnels of underlay transport A o---->>   Tunnels of underlay transport B
+ x----->   Tunnels of Underlay Transport A o---->>   Tunnels of Underlay Transport B
 ~~~
 {: #figure-23 title="Example of Underlay Transport Relying on TE Tunnels" artwork-align="center"}